Noise Levels in Girvin, Jacksonville, FL | Find Quiet Neighborhoods With Our Sound Map

 Northern Girvin

-Eastern Girvin sounds about 470% louder than Northern Girvin to the human ear, a 25.1 dBA gap.
+To the human ear, noise in southern Girvin sounds about 148% louder than in northeastern Girvin, a 13.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Wonderwood Dr do you need to be?